Emanuele-20/Search-A-Book-on-Google/Notes.md

 ## Refactoring after the first submission

 14. In order to have a shorter "getYourBook" method, I have extrapolated many actions into different other functions.
 Those functions will be now invoked when needed and the code will be more organized and readable
 15. Now the result of the "promise" will be filtered on its calling and not with the "slice" method anymore
+16. Created two new folder "src" and "test" in order to separate the pruduction code and the test.
+17. Created a couple of tests